-- 3.3.1 A Beneficial Owner in relation to a Trust / structure includes:- - (i) the settlor of the Trust; - (ii) the testator under a Will appointment; - (iii) the protector or enforcer of the Trust; - (iv) the person to whom powers in the trust deed has / have been reserved; - (v) any individual who has ultimate control over the Trust; - (vi) in the case of a trust which trustee is a private trust company, the shareholders and directors of the private trust company; - (vii) in the case of a VISTA trust, the directors of the VISTA company; - (viii) any persons named as beneficiaries or discretionary beneficiaries of the Trust or under a Will; and - (ix) an individual who is entitled to a vested interest in not less than 10% of the capital of the Trust assets, whether the interest is in possession or in remainder or reversion and whether or not it is defeasible. - 3.3.2 The information of any individual who has effective control or beneficial ownership of the Trust or the structure should be declared and recorded as in Appendix III. - 3.3.3 In the case of a Client which is a corporate entity, the necessary CDD procedures to be completed in respect of any individual Beneficial Owner (except in the case of a discretionary beneficiary in which case refer to Clause 3.4 below), and as follows:-
+- 3.3.1 A Beneficial Owner in relation to a Trust / structure includes:- - (i) the settlor of the Trust; - (ii) the trustee of the Trust;(iii) the testator under a Will appointment; - (iv) the protector or enforcer of the Trust; - (v) the person to whom powers in the trust deed has / have been reserved; - (vi) any individual who has ultimate control over the Trust; - (vii) in the case of a trust which trustee is a private trust company, the shareholders and directors of the private trust company; - (viii) in the case of a VISTA trust, the directors of the VISTA company; - (ix) any persons named as beneficiaries or fall within class of beneficiaries of the Trust or under a Will with a vested interest.

+- 3.3.2 The information of any individual who has effective control or beneficial ownership of the Trust or the structure should be declared and recorded as in Appendix III. - 3.3.3 In the case of a Client which is a corporate entity, the necessary CDD procedures to be completed in respect of any individual Beneficial Owner